-An open-ended actively managed debt scheme investing in money market instruments with residual maturity up to 1 year.
-The investment strategy would be towards generating regular returns through a portfolio of Money Market instruments seeking to capture the term and credit spreads.
-The Scheme shall endeavor to develop a well-diversified portfolio of money market instruments.
+An open-ended, actively managed debt scheme investing in debt and money market instruments such that the Macaulay duration of the portfolio is between 1 year to 3 years.
+The investment strategy would be towards generating returns through a portfolio of Debt and Money Market instruments seeking to capture the term and credit spreads.
+Every investment opportunity in Debt and Money Market Instruments would be assessed with regard to parameters such as credit risk, interest rate risk, liquidity risk, derivatives risk and other such parameters.
+The Scheme shall endeavor to develop a well-diversified portfolio of debt and money market instruments.
 Investments made from the net assets of the Scheme would be in accordance with the investment objective of the Scheme and the provisions of the SEBI (MF) Regulations.
-The AMC will strive to achieve the investment objective by way of a judicious portfolio mix comprising of Money Market Instruments.
-Every investment opportunity in Money Market Instruments would be assessed with regard to credit risk, interest rate risk, liquidity risk, derivatives risk and concentration risk.